lambdamikel/MIDI-80/README.md

 Model 4) soundcard:

 - `MIDORCM/CMD`: With this program you can play your Orchestra (85, 90)  interactively via a MIDI keyboard connected to MIDI/80's MIDI IN socket.
 It is monophonic.
-The program is somewhat picky as it requires a proper MIDI NOTE OFF message to turn of a note.
-Note that some keyboard instead choose to send a MIDI NOTE ON message with velocity (= "volume") 0 instead.
+The program is somewhat "picky" as it requires a proper MIDI NOTE OFF message to turn of a note.
+Note that some MIDI keyboards choose to send a MIDI NOTE ON message with velocity (= "volume") 0 instead.
 Also, key roll-over is not implemented yet.

 - `STORCH/CMD`: Allows you to play the Orchestra (85, 90) soundcard